 Behavior with other animals:

 She's naturally easy and well-behaved.
 We haven't begun any formal training with her.
 Just teaching her the ropes of being in a home.
-She keeps her room clean and hasn't been destructive.

 Let her eyes speak for themselves.
 She is as sweet as she looks.